-The data protection officer of the data controller is Mr. Carlo Gadient, whom you can reach by mail at the above postal address or by email at the following address: Carlo.Gadient@gerg.de
+The data protection officer of the data controller you can reach by mail at the above postal address or by email at the following address: email@example.com

-If you send us inquiries via the contact form, your details from the inquiry form, including the contact details you provided there, will be stored by us in order to process the request and in case of follow-up questions.
+If you send us an inquiry via email, phone or the contact form, your details, including the contact details you provide, will be stored by us in order to process your request and for possible follow-up questions.
 We will not share this information without your consent.
 The legal basis for the processing of your personal data in this case is the consent given by you in conjunction with Article 6 (1) (a) GDPR.